Dabangg 2

 Dabangg 2 is a 2012 Indian Hindi-language action comedy film directed and produced by Arbaaz Khan under Arbaaz Khan Productions.
 It is a sequel to Dabangg (2010), and the second installment of the Dabangg series.
 Salman Khan, Sonakshi Sinha, Arbaaz Khan, Mahie Gill and Vinod Khanna reprise their roles, while Prakash Raj, Nikitin Dheer, Pankaj Tripathi, Manoj Pahwa and Deepak Dobriyal appear in supporting roles.

 Dabangg 2 was theatrically released in India on 21 December 2012 during the Christmas festival.
 It earned ₹58.3 crore net in India within three days of its release to break the record of Ek Tha Tiger (2012), another film featuring Salman Khan.
 Dabangg 2 grossed over ₹253.54 crore at the worldwide box office, becoming the second highest-grossing Hindi film of 2012 behind Ek Tha Tiger, and one of the highest-grossing Indian films of all time.
 The film accumulated ₹155 crore net and was termed a "blockbuster" by Box Office India.
-The third film in the franchise titled Dabangg 3 was released in December 2019.
+The third film in the franchise and a circumquel titled Dabangg 3 was released in December 2019.

 Plot

 After the events from the previous film, Inspector Chulbul Pandey takes charge of a local police station in Kanpur and resides there with his wife Rajjo, half-brother Makkhi and stepfather Prajapati Pandey.
 In Kanpur, an assassin murders a witness who is about to testify against a dreaded gangster and politician named Thakur Bachcha Singh.

 Chulbul tracks the assassin down, killing him at a coffeehouse.
 After several public altercations, Bachcha's brother Genda convinces him to get rid of Pandey, threatening Prajapati Pandey to kill his entire family if Chulbul keeps on interfering in Bachcha's illegal activities.
 Genda harasses a girl at her wedding, where Chulbul arrives and asks Genda to leave.
 Genda refuses and continues to insult Chulbul, who breaks his neck, leading to his death.
 Meanwhile, Rajjo becomes pregnant and Chulbul is advised by everybody to leave Bachcha alone for the sake of his family's safety.
 Bachcha promises to avenge his brother's death before the election but he faces the pressure from his own party to condemn Genda's actions for his own and party's image.

 He meets Rajjo and Makkhi while they were leaving a temple.
 Makkhi is shot by Bachcha and Rajjo is pushed off the temple stairs.
 Rajjo and Makkhi survive, but Rajjo suffers a miscarriage.
 Enraged, Chulbul enters Bachcha's location and kills all of his men, including Bachcha.
-Later, Chulbul and Rajjo bear a baby boy and Chedi Singh's photographer asks for a family photo.
+Later, Chulbul and Rajjo bear a baby boy and Chhedi Singh's photographer asks for a family photo.
 They all laugh and the photographer takes the picture.